 1. How do Large-cap Equity Funds work?

-Large-cap equity funds are a type of mutual fund that invests a substantial proportion of their corpus in companies with large market capitalisation.
+Large-cap equity funds invest a considerable part of its portfolio in companies grouped under large market capitalisation.
 Large-cap companies are well-established players with a good track record and vintage, and they typically have stable corporate governance practices.
-Having generated wealth for their investors slowly and steadily over the long-term, these corporate houses are always among the most highly followed in the market.
+These corporate houses are always among the most highly followed in the market.
+They have generated wealth for their investors slowly and steadily over the long term.

-Recently, SEBI’s recategorization hhas modified the criterion to determine whether a company is large-cap, small-cap or mid-cap.
+Recently, SEBI’s re-categorisation has modified the criterion to determine whether a company is large-cap, small-cap, or mid-cap.
 Large-cap companies are those that fall in the top 100 ranks of the given benchmark.
 As compared to small-cap and mid-cap funds, these funds are less risky and may be ideal for relatively risk-averse investors.
 Being patient and having a long-term horizon may be a preferable investment strategy for large-cap funds.

 2. Who should invest in Large-cap Equity Funds?

 As mentioned above, large-cap equity funds invest in large firms.
 They endeavour to provide better capital appreciation over the long-term and distribute dividends reasonably regularly.
 Large-cap are an avenue for those who want to take advantage of equity investments but do not want their returns to fluctuate more than the benchmark (i.e. Sensex or NIFTY).
 As they are financially stable, they are capable of withstanding bear markets, though there’s a risk that the large-cap might underperform as compared to mid-cap or small-cap equity fund.

 Hence, the objective is to keep investing when the market is down to nullify the effect of loss.
 By saying this, these funds are ideal for risk-averse investors who want equity exposure to high-quality stocks and have a long-term investment perspective.